Caramel Pumpkin Cobbler with Pecans

 Notes

-• Can I make this ahead?
-Yes and no. It really is best served fresh out of the oven, but you can prep it ahead.
+Make ahead: It really is best served fresh out of the oven, but you can prep it ahead.
 I have made the batter and placed it in the fridge for up to 24 hours.
 Then when I am ready to put it in the oven, I do the final steps of putting the brown sugar and nuts on top and pouring the hot water over it.
 It is important to use double-acting baking powder if you prep ahead.
 This will help it rise initially, and then again while baking.

 Nutrition